 Photos by Mike Ward

-A giant TV screen also shows each decisive maneuver as they occur during the heat.
+A giant TV screen also shows each decisive maneuver as they occur during the heat and the results.

 The Kiryu stadium is one of 23 located around the lower half of Japan which enables year-round racing.